ianwitherow/react-filterable-table/README.md

 	{ name: "Jeff", age: 48, job: "Hot Dog Wrangler" }
 ];

-let fields = [
+// Fields to show in the table, and what object properties in the data they bind to let fields = [
 	{ name: 'name', displayName: "Name", inputFilterable: true, sortable: true }, { name: 'age', displayName: "Age", inputFilterable: true, exactFilterable: true, sortable: true },